poligenius/PersonalWebsite/src/data/about.md

 - leave my trace in the world.
 - visit all continents, especially Antarctica.
 - learn at least five different languages.
-- live a peaceful life surrounded by the people I love
+- live a peaceful life surrounded by the people I love.
-- you calling to offer me a cool job
+- you calling to offer me a cool job.